 Drive south of Lima to see the wildlife of Paracas reserve, then explore the Ica desert on a dune buggy before flying over the incredible Nazca Lines.
 Head into the Andes to explore one of Peru's most beautiful cities, Arequipa, in the shadow of the volcano El Misti.
 Nearby, you can explore the depths of the Colca Canyon and watch condors take flight.

 An alternative 10-day itinerary in the south is to take the train south of Cusco after exploring the Sacred Valley to stay in Puno in the high plains.
 This is the best base to explore Lake Titicaca, one of the world's highest lakes.
 Visit the Floating Islands inhabited by the Uru people and stay overnight on Isla Taquile or Amantaní before returning to Lima.

 Northern Peru has a wealth of archaeological attractions and some historic cities.
 Take in the colonial center of Trujillo before exploring the surrounding ruins – the mounds at Huaca de la Luna and the huge city complex at Chan Chan.
-Further north, discover the Moche tombs at Sipan just outside Chiclayo, the charming colonial city of Cajamarca and the Chachapoyan ruins of the Fortress of the Cloud Warriors at Kuélap, a huge stone citadel which rivals Machu Picchu in size.
+Farther north, discover the Moche tombs at Sipan just outside Chiclayo, the charming colonial city of Cajamarca, and the Chachapoyan ruins of the Fortress of the Cloud Warriors at Kuélap, a huge stone citadel that rivals Machu Picchu in size.
 There's a lot to see in the region – enough for a two-week trip around the north.